pisanorg/Student-Git-Docs/git-guide/branch-merge.md

 You can verify if this command worked by navigating to your repository's webpage.
 You should see your branch listed in the branch list.

+**NOTE** If you want to push new commits to the GitHub repository after you have ran the above command, run `git push`.

 ## Merging branches

 In order to merge branches simply run the following command: